Unity-Technologies/unity-cloud-asset-manager-for-blender/README.md

 1. Go back to Blender.
 You should now see the `Upload FBX to Asset Manager` popup.
 ![popup](Documentation/Images/popup.png)

 1. Select a target organization and a project.
-If you don't have one, you can create them through [organization dashboard](https://id.unity.com/en/organizations) and [project dashboard](https://dashboard.unity3d.com/settings/projects).
+If you don't have one, you can refer to the [add a new project guide](https://docs.unity3d.com/docs-asset-manager/manual/add-project.html).
 2. Enter the asset name, description and tags.
 As part of the export process, these information will be assigned to the asset.
 3. Select **OK**.